Logical reasoning is one of the key characteristics of

 Please feel free to contact me.

-My research interest is focused on areas in automated theorem proving
+My research interests are focused on areas in automated theorem

-that are related to one or more of the following topics:
+proving that are related to one or more of the following topics.

 e.g., intuitionistic logic, modal logics or linear logic.